Cosmetics: Animal testing

-As of 2019 an estimated 50-100 million animals are tested on each year in locations such as the United States and China.
-Such tests have involved general toxicity, eye and skin irritants, phototoxicity (toxicity triggered by ultraviolet light), and mutagenicity.
-Due to the ethical concerns around animal testing, some nations have legislated against animal testing for cosmetics.
-An updated list can be found on the Humane Societies website.
-According to the Humane Society of the United States, there are nearly 50 non-animal tests that have been validated for use, with many more in development, that may replace animal testing and are potentially more efficacious.
-In the United States, mice, rats, rabbits, and cats are the most used animals for testing.
+As of 2019, an estimated 50–100 million animals were tested each year in locations such as the United States and China.
+Such tests may have involved eye and skin irritants, phototoxicity (toxicity triggered by ultraviolet light), and mutagenicity.
 In 2018, California banned the sale of animal-tested cosmetics.

-Cosmetics testing is banned in the Netherlands, India, Norway, Israel, New Zealand, Belgium, and the UK, and in 2002, the European Union agreed to phase in a near-total ban on the sale of animal-tested cosmetics throughout the EU from 2009, and to ban all cosmetics-related animal testing.
-In December 2009, the European Parliament and Council passed the EC Regulation 1223/2009 on cosmetics, a bill to regulate the cosmetic industry in the EU.
+Cosmetics testing is banned in the Netherlands, India, Norway, Israel, New Zealand, Belgium, and the UK.
+In 2002, the European Union agreed to phase in a near-total ban on the sale of animal-tested cosmetics throughout the EU from 2009 and to ban all cosmetics-related animal testing.
+In December 2009, the European Parliament and Council passed EC Regulation 1223/2009 on cosmetics, a bill to regulate the cosmetic industry in the EU.
 EC Regulation 1223/2009 took effect on July 11, 2013.
 In March 2013, the EU banned the import and sale of cosmetics containing ingredients tested on animals.
 China required animal testing on cosmetic products until 2014, when they waived animal testing requirements for domestically produced products.
-In 2019, China approved nine non-animal testing methods, and announced that by 2020 laws making animal testing compulsory would be lifted.
+In 2019, China approved nine non-animal testing methods, and in 2020 laws making animal testing compulsory were lifted.

 In June 2017, legislation was proposed in Australia to end animal testing in the cosmetics industry.
-In March 2019, the Australian Senate passed a bill banning the use of data from animal testing in the cosmetic industry after July 1, 2020.
+In March 2019, the Australian Senate passed a bill that banned the use of data from animal testing in the cosmetic industry since July 1, 2020.